 Children in Worship

-At the 9:00 am service we offer Children’s Chapel for all children who would like to attend.
-Children wishing to attend follow the leader out after the Gospel lesson, and return to their parents in the nave at the Peace.
+At the 10:00 am service we offer Children’s Chapel for all who wish like to attend.
+Those who attend follow the leader out after the Gospel lesson, and return to the nave at the Peace.

 Children and Communion